King Solomon's Mines (1985 film): Sequels

 The direct sequel, Allan Quatermain and the Lost City of Gold, was released in 1987 with both Richard Chamberlain and Sharon Stone returning.
 Director J. Lee Thompson did not return, choosing instead to direct Murphy's Law with Charles Bronson.
 The sequel was directed by television veteran Gary Nelson and was a critical and box office disappointment.

 The Cannon Group had originally planned a trilogy of films, the third film was to be an adaptation of She and Allan but this was ultimately abandoned after the extreme negative reception of Allan Quatermain and the Lost City of Gold, coupled with the financial difficulties of the company at the time.

 In 2011, a new sequel was proposed by Menahem Golan called Allan Quatermain and the Jewel of the East.
 The script was written by Golan and Richard Albiston, to be directed by Golan himself.
 The plot concerned Quatermain attempting to rescue his daughter from Chinese treasure hunters in the Congo.
 According to the 2015 documentary Golan: A Farewell to Mr. Cinema, Richard Chamberlain had agreed to return as the title character, but Golan died before the film began shooting.

-Releases
+Home media

+King Solomon's Mines was first released on VHS, Betamax and Laserdisc in 1986 by MGM/UA Home Video.
+MGM released the film on VHS again in 1990 and again in 1997 as part of their Movie Time Collection.
 MGM released the film on DVD on February 10, 2004.